Background & Overview:

 Fridays free of programming are chances for an optional GROUP ACTIVITY.
 Being in the company of seekers is said to be perhaps the most important boost on a spiritual path, and Denver offers so many venues!

-PLEASE NOTE: In order to receive a certificate of completion and qualify to be listed on my website, your attendance at all events is mandatory.
+PLEASE NOTE: In order to receive a certificate of completion, your attendance at all events is mandatory.
 In cases of emergency, you may need to make up work in private study with me or make other arrangements.
 I will also be requiring 8 short 2-page essays on the readings, 3 due before the training and the remaining 5 due within 3 months of the close of the training.
-This will provide opportunities to more fully integrate your learning, get feedback from me, and inspire direction for your future studies.
+These will provide opportunities to more fully integrate your learning, get feedback from me, and inspire direction for your future studies.
 The reading list and assignments will be distributed by May 15th.

 Who should apply?